How was the school named?

 What are your plans for future grade offerings?

-We are beginning our fourteenth year and have enrolled children in grades K-8.
+We are beginning our 20th year and have enrolled children in grades Pre-K-8th.

 How long is your school day?